oestradiol/VRC-Mods/README.md

 ﻿# VRCDesktopCamera
-Just another try to let Desktop users use the Camera, plus bad code, yay!
+Just another try to let Desktop users use the Camera.

 > **Disclaimer:**
 > This mod uses [VRCModLoader](https://github.com/Slaynash/VRCModLoader) to work properly, so you will need to install that first.